derat/intransigence/README.md

 ```

 The (optional) ID can be followed with slash-separated arguments to further
 customize the box.
-In `renderer.RenderNode`, see the `md.Heading` case.

 The box is automatically closed when a new box is started or the document ends.

+## Graphs

+Graphs are inserted using fenced code blocks of type `graph`.

 ## Block images

 Block-style images are inserted using fenced code blocks of type `image`.
-In
-`renderer.RenderNode`, see the `"image"` case under `md.CodeBlock`.

 ## Inline images